Asking yourself these 10 questions about getting a pet is a great way to start thinking about adding a new family member to your household.

 Do you have the time and the funds for routine vet visits for annual vaccinations, to get your pet spayed/neutered, check ups and what if there is an emergency?
 These visits to the vet can be costly.

-Ensure to research and know what kind of exercise, the intensity and how much daily exercise your pet needs according to their breed.
+One of the questions to ask before getting a puppy is what kind of exercise, the intensity and how much daily exercise your pet needs according to their breed.